-GCAH will remain the owners of all material produced and published in Methodist History.
-We will also maintain control of content.
-The only changes that will affect you are:
+GCAH remains the owners of all material produced and published in Methodist History.
+We also maintain control of content.
+The only changes that affect you are:

-We will be reducing our number of issues from four per year to two per year.
-With this change, however, we will also be increasing the size of each issue from approx. 60 pages to 120 pages per issue.
+We are reducing our number of issues from four per year to two per year.
+With this change, however, we will also be increasing the size of each issue from approximately 60 pages to 120+ pages per issue.

 Important Information for subscribers:

 New subscribers or those needing to renew should visit this Penn State University Press link or copy and paste https://www.psupress.org/Journals/jnls_MH.html in your browser.

 Click on the subscribe/renew button under the cover image.

 - Individual Print & Online - $53.00

 - Outside US add Shipping & Handling - $12.00